'Onward' and downward: How coronavirus fears affected the weekend box office

 Global Film Industry Facing $5 Billion Loss Amid Coronavirus Outbreak Nearly 70,000 movie theaters in China have been closed for weeks as the virus continues to spread.
 Roughly half of the theaters in..

 Becoming one of Pixar's lowest opening weekends, the Dan Scanlon-directed animated film's $40 million earning in its first weekend is blamed on coronavirus...
-AceShowbiz Also reported by •Just Jared •Reuters •Reuters India
+AceShowbiz Also reported by •Just Jared •FOXNews.com •Reuters •Reuters India